qaalabs/DE5M6/docs/day4/sprint2.md

 ---

 ### Deployment Documentation (2 points)
-**Story:** As a DevOps Engineer, I want deployment procedures documented so that releases can be executed consistently.
+!!! tip "As a DevOps Engineer, I want deployment procedures documented so that releases can be executed consistently."

 **Key Tasks:**

 - Document current deployment steps
 - Create deployment checklist and validation procedures
 - Design rollback procedures for failed deployments